Overview

 Breast screening can pick up breast cancer before it forms a lump.
 The procedure uses mammograms, where X-rays are taken, to create an image of the inside of your breasts.

-The NHS Breast Screening Programme provides free breast screening every 3 years for all women in the UK who are 50 years of age or over.
+The NHS Breast Screening Programme provides free breast screening every 3 years for all women in the UK who are 50 years to 70.
 In some areas, women aged 47 to 49 and 71 to 73 are also invited for screening as part of a trial looking at whether the screening age range should be extended.

 NHS breast screening is not usually available for women under 47 years of age.
 This is because younger women tend to have denser breast tissue, which makes mammograms less effecitve at identifying abnormalities.